mozilla/ActiveData-ETL/pyLibrary/debugs/README.md

     Log.note("Hello, {{name}}!", {"name": "World!"})
 ```

-All logs are structured logs; the parameters will be included, unchanged, in the log structure.
-This library also expects all parameter values to be JSON-serializable they can be stored/processed by downstream JSON tools.
+All logs are **structured logs**; the parameters will be included, unchanged, in
+the log structure.
+This library also expects all parameter values to be
+JSON-serializable they can be stored/processed by downstream JSON tools.

 ```javascript
 	{//EXAMPLE STRUCTURED LOG